|

 along with several guerilla leaders, (two of whom may have

-been dead before the murder).
+already been dead before the murder took place).
 Staktopoulos who had worked for a local Greek Communist daily published clandestinely during the

 German occupation, was believed to have been the scapegoat and many theories